 ASSOCIATION WITH FRAMEWORK CONCEPTS

-CONNECTIONS LIVING AND WORKING EXPERIENCE

-Improved cycle and pedestrian connections into the town from the south, across Princes Way and the railway line Opportunity to introduce new residential accommodation or commercial development, or a mix of both.
-Positive frontage onto Tudor Grange Park.
-Linking the town centre with public parks.
+CONNECTIONS LIVING AND WORKING EXPERIENCE Improved cycle and pedestrian Opportunity to introduce new Positive frontage onto connections into the town residential accommodation Tudor Grange Park. from the south, across Princes or commercial development, Linking the town centre Way and the railway line or a mix of both. with public parks.

-Figure 6.14: Broad design principles and precedent image examples.
+Figure 6.14: Broad design principles and precedent image examples

-- IIIII Railway Line
+IIIII Railway Line

-- Potential for landmark building
+- \ Potential for landmark building

-- → Potential frontage
+- ·→ Potential frontage

 - -> Connections (Improved connections)

 - Potential development and carpark

-- Experience (Impoved urban experience and placemaking)
+Experience (Impoved urban experience and placemaking)